caioluders/caioluders.github.io/scripts/README.md

 ## Background

-- `assets/background.js` is the complete 42-line space background algorithm, including initialization, seeded randomness, text nebulae, perspective motion, recycling, fading, and textmode drawing.
+- `assets/background.js` is the complete 41-line space algorithm, including seeded stars, perspective flight, depth fading, ASCII trails, and character drawing.
+Nebulae and constellations are removed.
-- `assets/background-loader.js` loads the pinned local textmode.js 0.18.0 UMD bundle, creates and mounts the canvas, and registers the algorithm with `t.draw()`.
-Frame deltas come from the library's `t.deltaTime()` in milliseconds, converted to seconds and capped at 0.15.
+- `assets/background-loader.js` loads pinned local textmode.js 0.18.0, creates the canvas, and registers the algorithm with `t.draw()`.
+Stars initialize on the first draw, when the library's grid is available.
+Frame deltas come from `t.deltaTime()`, converted from milliseconds to seconds and capped at 0.15.
 - Font size is 8px, target frame rate 30 fps, density 1, with canvas resolution capped at 1920×1200.
-The built-in glyphs stay at their native 8px size: rendering them at 6px produced different pixel masks for the same `x` at different grid positions.
-Canvas scaling uses pixelated sampling.
+The built-in glyphs stay at their native size and use pixelated canvas scaling.
+- Constant forward speed and aspect-correct perspective make nearby stars move faster.
+Their center characters remain fixed; approaching stars grow through additional ASCII cells, up to 5×5, and some leave short velocity-based trails.
+Density scales with viewport area, capped at 1,800 stars.
+Every star is drawn with textmode's character APIs, without SVG or image glyphs.
-- Reduced motion and hidden tabs stop the loop; resizing and WebGL loss are handled separately from the algorithm.
-Missing WebGL2 or a failed library load leaves the static midnight background.
+- `assets/time-palettes.js` supplies colors shared with the page and blends continuously across midnight.
+Reduced motion and hidden tabs stop movement; palette updates can recolor a paused frame.
+Missing WebGL2 or a failed library load leaves the static page background.
-- Stars retain seed 7319 and continuous outward perspective motion.
-The video-inspired field mixes blue, cyan, violet, pink, gold, mint, and icy-white colors, with the original asterisks, crosses, rings, and larger cross-shaped sparkles; only about 10% of stars are pinpricks.
-Distant stars are dimmer; nearby stars brighten toward white and are drawn over distant ones.
-Every star keeps its assigned ASCII character and orientation, including when recycled.
-Some nearby stars leave short, fading trails made from unrotated `-`, `|`, `/`, and `\` characters.
-Independent smooth pulses make them twinkle; up to 2,000 stars are drawn according to viewport pixel area, so a finer character grid does not increase star density.
-New stars fade in over two seconds.
-No shader or 2D canvas substitutes for textmode drawing: every star uses `char`, `charColor`, `translate`, and `point` on its grid.

-- Two faint cyan/violet nebulae use clustered `:;~=` characters.
-The clouds expand outward more slowly than the foreground stars and fade at cycle boundaries.
-Constellations have been removed.
-Cloud counts scale with viewport area (up to 1,200).
-All layers remain character drawing, with no SVG or image assets.

 ## Calculator